 First and second years: Foundations Phase

-In 2015, the UW implemented an innovative new curriculum.
 The scientific foundation classes are designed along systems of health, and take a “flipped” classroom approach to learning.
 Woven into the curriculum are “threads” such as human form and function, pharmacology and pathology, as well as “themes” such as ethics, diversity, health equity and social determinants of health.

 Primary Care Practicum (PCP)

 All students will have a required longitudinal exposure to primary care for a full day every other week for the entire Foundations Phase.
 Internal medicine (IM) physicians throughout the WWAMI region are participating in this training.
 Many PCP educators are former UW IM residents and students.

 In addition to the required basic science core curriculum, the Department of Medicine offers 15 lecture-based electives, known as nonclinical electives.

 In the third and fourth years, medical students are required to take 10 clerkships, as well as electives.

 Third-year required clerkships:

 - Family medicine (6 weeks)